PWP Training

 What is PWP low-intensity training?

 A PWP training course will look into low-intensity therapies for mental health problems like anxiety and depression.
-It also means low as in fewer sessions and interventions, or the need for shorter face-to-face sessions.
+It also means fewer sessions and interventions, or the need for shorter face-to-face sessions.

 The low-intensity PWP training is different to high-intensity therapists who have patients with OCD and PTSD.